I now have all the help needed for 2022, apart from a carpenter needed for May to help build a lean-to greenhouse made

 In the spring and early summer (May-June) the garden is in focus and it is therefore important that you enjoy and have some experience and interest in the wonders and labour of organic gardening.
 The autumn is mainly for harvesting vegetables and berries and fruit from the garden and picking mushrooms and berries from the wild.
 Picking, harvesting and preserving is then at the core.
 In midwinter (March-April) people who are good with chainsaws or swinging axes for wood chopping are always welcome!
 November and December is a time for indoor work including painting and decorating, sorting, mending, sowing, upholstery or updating websites and other computer based work.
 In addition people who can help with general things like cleaning, painting, sorting, cooking, MAC stuff/Lightroom, archiving, mending etc. are always welcome☺️

 In the spring/summer og 2022 I am planning to make a willow fence around the veg garden and make a new composting area so it would be great if someone wants to contribute to these projects.
-In June I also need help by someone who is comfortable with heights to paint the roof of the barn and a wall of the house.
+In May/June I also need help by someone who is comfortable with heights to paint the roof of the barn and a wall of the house.
 I promise great views:) I also need help with the organic garden in spring and throughout the summer.

 You need to be practical, self motivated, independent but sociable and, as we all share the cooking and cleaning, you would need to have some skills in this area too.
 Ideally you would need to have some practice in the tasks we will be doing like; organic gardening, permaculture, woodwork, painting & decorating, cooking, digging, Mac skills etc. Love for animals and plants is very welcome, good humour an appreciated disposition and wonderful if you also have other skills to share like mending, making, sewing or any crafty, artistic or musical abilities or practice yoga for mutual enjoyment or to share with the local community!
 You are also invited to do your own creative projects and initiatives here and contribute to making this an interesting and diverse place.